 Refill Revolution is where it all began!
 Market Harborough's very first zero-waste shop, somewhere you can refill your empty jars, tubs and containers for a sustainable weekly shop.

-The two Beths (Beth and The Other Beth - or The Beths, take your pick!) began this journey almost three years ago.
+The two Beths (Beth and The Other Beth - or The Beths, take your pick!) began this journey almost five years ago.
 After running Refill Revolution together, they have been making sustainable shopping mainstream since June 2018, at shops in Market Harborough Indoor Market, Oundle Wharf, and recently in Stamford too.

 Inspired by the amazing local producers they'd met along the way, they then decided this wasn't enough and had a vision to create a Village.